gabepalhares/garden/docs/intro.md

   <img width="140" height="130" src="img/shiba-round.png" style={{marginRight: '1.5rem'}} />
 </div>

-Hi, welcome to my `Zettelkasten!` My name is `Gabriel Palhares`, also known as <a href="https://bsky.app/profile/minortypo.social" target="_blank">minortypo</a>.
+Hi, welcome to my `Zettelkasten!` My name is <a href="https://bsky.app/profile/minortypo.social" target="_blank">Gabriel</a>, also known as `Palhares`.
 You might have seen this Shiba profile pic somewhere — it's just that `I love Shibas` and wanted to make them part of my personal brand!

 I actively engage in the concept of <a href="https://www.swyx.io/learn-in-public/" target="_blank">Learn in Public</a> by sharing my knowledge through articles and code.
 This webpage is one of my ways of doing that.